SmartSam/fitness-tracker/README.md

 # FitnessTracker

-This is work-in-progress with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This is a work-in-progress with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## Development server